 Mrs. Barnes holds a Multiple Subject Teaching Credential and has taught Elementary school, but God has given her a passion for the littlest ones.
 She loves working at a Christian school where she can share the Good News of Jesus with her Primary Preschoolers.

 In addition to his ministerial duties at SVC, Mr. Beeman is the Senior Pastor at Stonecreek Christian Church in Rancho Santa Margarita.
 He earned a B.A. in Youth & Family Ministry and a Master’s in Marriage & Family Therapy — both from Abilene Christian University.
 The father of two SVC alumni, Mr. Beeman fell in love with the culture and purpose of the school during his sons’ time here.
 Eventually, he came on staff and has since played an integral role in the spiritual landscape of our school.

-A seven-year veteran in our Preschool, Mrs. Bennett is completing requirements for her Child Development Teacher Permit (to go along with her B.S. in Mechanical Engineering).
+An eight-year veteran in our Preschool, Mrs. Bennett holds a Child Development Teacher Permit (to go along with her B.S. in Mechanical Engineering).
 She enjoys the Christ-centered, family-oriented community that exists at SVC.

 Mr. Bergen began his career at SVC teaching History and Public Speaking.
 He also started the swim program at our school and has developed it into one of South County’s premier programs.
 He and his wife (HS Dean of Academics, Trish Bergen) chose to work and have their children at SVC because of the welcoming nature of the school.
 Mr. Bergen has a B.A. in Communication with an emphasis in Speech Communication from Cal State University, Chico, where he was a seven-time All-American and Senior National Qualifier in swimming.